↑

 This post contains affiliate links.
 See our Disclosure Statement for more information.

-Brussels sprouts are definitely a love ’em or hate ’em vegetable.
+Brussels sprouts are definitely a love ’em or hate ’em kind of vegetable.
 If you’re in the “love ’em” category, you probably really love them and ended up on this recipe looking for a new way to enjoy them.

 This recipe is a cheesy, delicious way to prepare Brussels sprouts that might even convert a hater into a lover.
+Cheese kinda has a way of doing that, doesn’t it?

 Why This Recipe Works